dantswain/cpp-for-engineers/README.md

 # A C++ Tutorial for Engineers

+by Dan Swain, dan.t.swain@gmail.com

 ## About

 This tutorial is a work in progress and is a bit of an experiment.
-It may help to explain what this is all about if I describe who I am and my motivation in writing this.

-I am a programmer by experience.
-By that I mean that I have no formal training in computer science.
-On the other hand, I love coding and have been doing it for a long time; I've worked on enough projects and on projects of sufficient complexity that I've had to learn a lot of these ideas out of necessity.

-I am an engineer by training.
-I know lots of applied math, and I took the same introductory computer science course that all of the other engineering undergrads had to take.
-I've tought undergrad courses in both electrical and mechanical engineering, mentored several undergrad students, and worked with lots of fellow grad students.
-I have a decent idea what an engineer might already know about programming, how they approach coding problems, and what they're capable of learning.

-That's who I am, now why am I writing this?

-I wrote a lot of code in grad school to facilitate various experiments in my lab.
-Now that I'm graduating and leaving, I'd really like that code to still be useful.
-Somewhere along the line, I made a sort of transition from hacking together code just to solve a problem, to writing code that's (relatively) well-structured, reusable, and maintainable.
-On the plus side, that code is applicable to lots of projects.
-On the down side, it's pretty intimidating for someone whose largest coding projects have been a few hundred lines of Matlab code to try to work with a 30,000-line C++ project.
+This tutorial might be for you if

+ - You're smart and have *some* programming experience in any language - you know how to use variables, if/then/else, for loops, etc.
+ - You don't have a lot of experience working with compiled languages like C and C++
+ - You want to understand ideas from object oriented programming and use them to tackle large and complex projects.

+I say this tutorial is for 'engineers' because, in my experience, they largely fit that description.
+Except software engineers, but who's a software engineer that's searching for a C++ tutorial? :P  Anyways, I'm hoping that it's applicable to lots of people.

+This is also a bit of an experiment in that I'm writing it as a [github](http://github.com) repository.
+I'm writing the text in markdown files (which GH automatically formats for display) and will try to attach actual pieces of code where I can.
+That way, you can clone the repository and play along.